-Join Garrick Chow for an in-depth discussion in this video Input settings, part of Up and Running with REAPER 4.
+Join Garrick Chow for an in-depth discussion in this video Input settings, part of Learning REAPER 4.

 All right.
 In this chapter, we're going to look at …how to record audio into Reaper.
 Basically, this involves creating a track …for each separate instrument or other sounds that you want to record. …This can involve recording live instruments like guitars or vocals. …You could be recording media instruments, or you could even import existing audio …into your project.
 We're going to focus first on working …with live audio, which is basically sound you capture out of the air with a …microphone or instruments like guitars, which you can also capture with a …microphone if you make the guitar or an amp. …But you also might want to plug your guitar directly into your audio input device. …So, the first thing you need to do is configure Reaper so it accepts input from …the audio device you're planning on using.…